These pages do not apply outside Great Britain.

 So examples given with particular relevance to speech (and they are only examples) are:

-'Normal' has also been given a wide meaning.
+'Normal' has been given a wide meaning, even for non-employment claims.
 It is not a question of whether most people do the activity.
 Rather 'normal' covers things which are not abnormal or unusual.
 It can include both work and non-work activities.

 Commissioner of Police for the Metropolis v Ekpe 2001, Employment Appeal Tribunal (EAT)